GaloisInc/dioptra/README.Docker.md

 > docker run --rm -it --entrypoint bash -v /path/to/your/files:/inputs dioptra-docker
 ```

-## Dev Container

-Inside the `.devcontainer` directory there is a devcontainer spec suitable for
-development using Visual Studio Code (see https://code.visualstudio.com/docs/devcontainers/containers)
-for more information.
-Opening the folder using the dev container VSCode extension
-should give you an environment that has OpenFHE and the Python bindings installed
-globally.

 ## Setting up the environment

 After entering a container, run `cd dioptra`, then `source setup_env.sh`.
 This